franneck94/Vscode-C-Cpp-Runner/README.md

 You can select the folder by the quick pick menu from the status bar.
 ![TaskStatusBar](./media/FolderStatusBar.png)
 Besides that, you can also select a folder by right-clicking in the context menu.
+After selecting the folder, the icons for building, running and debugging are shown.
-2️⃣ The second step is to select either debug or release mode for building the binary.
+2️⃣ The second step is to select either debug or release mode for building the binary (debug is the default case).
 ![TaskStatusBar](./media/ModeStatusBar.png)
 3️⃣ The third step is to execute the extension's tasks.
 ![TaskStatusBar](./media/TaskStatusBar.png)